 causing smoke to rise from the selected object.
 If applied to a pyro

 surface into a flame source.
 Finally, the tool will add the necessary nodes

 to continuously emit liquid into a FLIP simulation, similar to

 Using Source from Surface

 Create an open geometry object within a container.

 Select the geometry object to generate the source.

-Click the Source from Surface tool on the Volume Fluids tab.
+Click the Source from Surface tool on the Populate Containers tab.

 Select the container to put the source into and press Enter to confirm your selection.

-If the object is only partially in the container, only the portion of the object that is in the container’s boundaries will be simulated.
+If the object is only partially in the container, only the portion of the object that is within the container’s boundaries will be simulated.